Master of Fine Arts (MFA)

 MFA-622 Voice and Speech 4 (3 credits)

-Voice and Speech 4 examines how artists apply their skills in other media including voice over, film, and public speaking.
+Voice and Speech 4 studies how artists apply their skills in other media including voice over, film, and public speaking.
 This course expands on the training of Voice 1-3 to broaden the possibility of performance and storytelling through vocal technique.

 MFA-631 Movement/Physical Awareness 3 (3 credits)